mala-project/mala/docs/source/install/installing_mala.rst

 Prerequisites
 **************

-MALA does not depend on a specific python version.
-The most recent python version it has been tested with successfully is python ``3.10.4``.
+MALA does not depend on a specific Python version.
+The most recent Python version it has been tested with successfully is Python ``3.10.4``.

 MALA requires ``torch`` in order to function.
 This the installation of torch depends highly on the architecture you are using, ``torch`` will not